-Intel Pentium and Intel Core i5 are in a completely different performance price categories.
-They are so further apart in terms of differences that a simple comparison is simply ridiculous.
-Yet, more often than not, those who are completely new to PC hardware often ask about the differences between Intel Pentium vs i5.
+Intel Pentium and Intel Core i5 completely differ in performance and price categories.
+They are so far apart regarding differences that a simple comparison is ridiculous.
+Yet, more often than not, those who are entirely new to PC hardware often ask about the differences between Intel Pentium vs. i5.

-Simply put, Intel Pentiums are entry level CPUs whereas an Intel Core i5 is a mainstream CPU.
-The current generation of Intel Pentium CPUs offer 2 cores, whereas, the current generation of Intel Core i5 offer 6-10 cores.
+Intel Pentiums are entry-level CPUs, whereas an Intel Core i5 is a mainstream CPU.
+The current generation of Intel Pentium CPUs offers 2 cores, whereas the current generation of Intel Core i5 offers 6-10 cores.

 Hence as far as the performance goes, the Core i5 CPUs are light years ahead.
-However, Intel Core i5 CPUs are also far more expensive and are often reserved for enthusiasts, gamers and also professionals.
+However, Intel Core i5 CPUs are far more expensive and often reserved for enthusiasts, gamers, and professionals.

-To establish how the Intel Pentium compares to i5 I will look at the following parameters:
+To establish how the Intel Pentium compares to the i5, I will look at the following parameters:

 - Clock Speed and Core Count comparison